V5 User GuideLast Updated: 8/8/2025

 Archive

-To change the campaigns status from active to archived, simply click the 'Archive' link.
-This will place the campaign under the 'Archived campaigns' filter.
-You can access your archived campaigns by changing the view from 'All Campaigns' to 'Archived Campaigns' in the top left corner of the campaigns view using the 'Filter by' function.
-To Unarchive a campaign, filter campaigns by 'Archived campaigns', click on the activity you want to un-archive and click the 'Archive' link, then the 'Undo' button.
+To change the campaign’s status from active to archived, simply click 'Archive'.
+You can access archived campaigns by selecting 'Archived Campaigns' in the top left corner of the campaigns view using the 'Filter by' function.
+To unarchive a campaign, click on the ‘Options’ of the archived campaign and click ‘Unarchive’.

-Click the 'Actions' gear icon in the lower right corner of a campaign tile to access the campaign actions.
-From here, you can access multiple campaign report options.
+Click the ‘Options’ menu in the lower right corner of a campaign card to access the campaign reports.
+From here, you can access campaign specific report actions.

 The total number of email/SMS messages sent via all activities in this campaign.